esprit-dev/homebridge-dummy/README.md

 ### Problems?

 This is a highly experimental flow and may not work as intended.
-If you see, "Sorry, something went wrong with the accessory migration" or encounter other issues, please [create an issue](https://github.com/mpatfield/homebridge-dummy/issues/new?template=new-issue.md).
+If you see "Sorry, something went wrong with the accessory migration" or encounter other issues, please [create an issue](https://github.com/mpatfield/homebridge-dummy/issues/new?template=new-issue.md).

 The first thing the flow does is create a backup called `config.json.bak` in your Homebridge directory.
-If all else fails, you can replace your `config.json` with the backup and downgrade to Homebridge Dummy v0.9 to return everything back to normal.
+If all else fails, you can replace your `config.json` with the backup and downgrade to Homebridge Dummy v0.9 to restore everything back to normal.

 ##